KZN pastor allegedly beats teenage girl to death for being ‘demon possessed’

-In a statement, the Department said it is alleged that five children from the KwaNzimakwe, Ugu District, on the KZN South Coast were held hostage from the 25th until the 29th of May and allegedly beaten up by a local pastor, claiming to exorcise them of demons.
+In a statement, the department said it is alleged that five children from the KwaNzimakwe, Ugu District, on the KZN South Coast were held hostage from the 25th until the 29th of May and allegedly beaten up by a local pastor, claiming to exorcise the demons.

 A 13-year-old girl died as a result of the brutal assault, while four other children were freed.